 How Capital Gains Tax Works When You Sell a Rental Property

 The capital gains tax kicks in when a rental property is sold for a profit.
-The taxable gain is determined from the difference in the sale price versus the adjusted cost basis.
+The taxable gain is determined from the difference between the sale price and the adjusted cost basis.
 The term adjusted is the tricky part for most people.
 The basis is not solely the initial purchase price.
 It is further defined by closing costs, costs of significant capital improvements, such as a new roof, HVAC, etc., and is further decreased by all depreciation deductions taken on the property during the ownership period.
 For a rental sold within a year of purchase, the profit is taxed as ordinary income.

 What Counts as Depreciation Recapture and Why It Matters